 The movie command captures image frames from ChimeraX and assembles them into a video (movie file).
+This command is intended for recording movies using command scripts.
+To record ChimeraX interactively in real time with user manipulations shown, a separate screen-capture program should be used instead.
 See also: wait, save, view, windowsize, making movies, virtual reality,

 One of the following action keywords must be given: